 There is the Ron Sloman Gift, a growing gift of contemporary ceramics given in memory of the art dealer Ron Sloman.
 Recent gifts to this collection include ceramics by Akiko Hirai, Emily Myers and Christine Feiler.

-Swindon Museum and Art Gallery also has an extensive collection of art by Swindon artists, showing how the town has changed since the 19th century.
+Swindon MAG also has an extensive collection of art by Swindon artists, showing how the town has changed since the 19th century.